guntrip/catnap/README.md

 This is a little cat-themed break timer.
 The application monitors activity and will pause timing when it detects that you've left your computer.
-It has a tray/menu bar icon that indicates time remaining and it pretty small and unobtrusive.
+It has a tray/menu bar icon that indicates time remaining and it is pretty small and unobtrusive.

 There are a few basic settings: